true-while/Ai102-demos/M2-AI_and_ACI/Demo1/README.md

 - Querying REST API request from console
 - Querying from Python

-This code is provided for demo purpose only for course AI-102.
+This code is provided for demo purposes only for course AI-102.

 ### Requirements
 - Azure Subscription